 A big sign of a man with poor intentions is one that talks big but proves to be all big talk and no action.
 Dodgy men do tend to be very quick out the gate to pursue and talk out their backsides and the OTTness is actually a red flag that no doubt gets proven when they pull the rug out for under your feet.
 Also these men don’t have any regard for anyone but themselves, so they disregard your wishes and make contact because their needs and desires always take precedence.

-You sound like you have good inner strength and the key here is to accept the truth of his actions, not of his words.
+You sound like you have good inner strength and the key is to accept the truth of his actions, not of his words.
 The guy doesn’t know his arse from his elbow but like in a lot of these relationships, you don’t need him to explain anything now because you need to trust your instincts, process what he has done, and act upon it.

 These men do run out of steam, especially when it becomes clear that 1) you have boundaries and 2) that to be involved with you they have to commit and that it can’t be on their terms.
 Where they don’t run out of steam is if you give any indication that you’re willing to let them marginalise you into a different position.
 Stick to your guns, don’t second guess yourself, and remind yourself that it’s better that you know now, and have the option to run.

-Really, short of getting legal on him (which becomes necessary if it crosses into harassment), the key things here are to stick to no contact because that means you don’t engage, which means they run out of steam.
+Really, short of getting legal on him (which becomes necessary if it crosses into harassment), the key things here are to stick to No Contact because that means you don’t engage, which means they run out of steam.

 Your thoughts?